bird70/ask-the-data/_posts/2025-07-07-ArcGIS_migration_architecture.md

 ## Recommended Approach

 For organizations seeking to minimize operational overhead and maximize the benefits of cloud and SaaS, the **serverless and ArcGIS Online-based workflow** is often the best long-term solution.
-By leveraging S3 for storage, Lambda for processing, and ArcGIS Online for data hosting and sharing, you can build a scalable, cost-effective, and modern geospatial data pipeline.
+By leveraging S3 for intermediate storage, AWS Lambda for processing, and ArcGIS Online for data hosting and sharing, you can build a scalable, cost-effective, and modern geospatial data pipeline.

 **Example Workflow:**

-1. **User uploads data** (e.g., shapefile, CSV) to an S3 bucket.
+1. **User uploads data** (e.g., NetCDF, shapefile, CSV) to an S3 bucket.
 2. **S3 event triggers a Lambda function** to process the data, convert it to a GeoPackage, and perform any necessary validation or transformation.
 3. **Lambda appends the processed data** to an ArcGIS Online Feature Layer via the ArcGIS REST API.
 4. **Data is immediately available** for visualization, analysis, and sharing in ArcGIS Online.